RSFuzz: A Robustness-Guided Swarm Fuzzing Framework Based on Behavioral Constraints: Design of RSFuzz

-\textbf{Attack Drone Generation Locations.} In order to ensure that the generation location of the attacker is located at the periphery of the target drone's sensing area and reduce the ineffective movement distance of the attacker when it carries out the attack, we choose the generation area of the attacker to be slightly larger than the range of target's sensing area.
-Specifically, the distance between the selected generation point and the target is the shortest distance that will not affect the normal movement of the target.
-As shown in Figure \ref{42a}, the inner circle indicates the sensing area of the drone with radius \textit{r}, while the outer circle indicates the maximum distance of the attacker from the target with radius \textit{R}.
-Therefore, the attack drone generation location is located between the inner and outer circles with radius \textit{R-r}, and this region is divided equally into \textit{n} partitions (\textit{n} = 8).
-We consider it equivalent to generate the attack drone at any point in each partition.
-Note that the attack drone needs to maintain a basic safety distance constraint from other drones, so regions that do not meet the safety distance are not considered.
-As shown in Figure \ref{42b}, the drone swarm consists of $drone d_1-d_4$, with a being selected as the target drone.
-Due to the limitations of the safety distance range (the yellow area in Figure \ref{42b}), the attack drone can only be generated at a position where is no conflict between the perception range and the safety distance range (the blue area in Figure \ref{42b}).
-And then SA-Fuzzing randomly determines one of all alternative locations as the generation location for the attack drone.
+An example of the attack drone's generation is shown in Fig. \ref{42}.
+As shown in Fig. \ref{42a}, the inner circle represents the sensing area of the drone with a radius $r$, while the outer circle marks the maximum distance between the attacker and the target with a radius $R$.
+Consequently, the attack drone's generation area lies between the inner and outer circles, spanning a radius of $R-r$, and this space is equally divided into $n$ partitions.
+It is considered equivalent to generate the attack drone at any point within each partition.
+Note that the attack drone must maintain a basic safety distance from other drones, so any regions that fail to meet this constraint are excluded.
+In Fig. \ref{42b}, the swarm consists of drones $d_1$ to $d_4$, with $a$ chosen as the target drone.
+Due to safety distance constraints (highlighted in yellow), the attack drone can only be generated in areas where there is no conflict between the sensing range and the safety distance (marked in blue).
+RSFuzz then selects the position that results in the greatest reduction in swarm robustness as the initial $P_t$ and sets the attack drone's initial position $P_i$ slightly beyond the swarm's sensing range, at a location farther from $P_t$ .
+This completes the test initialization.